run2bizdocs/documentation/en-us/docs/4biz-helium/get-started/about-4biz/release-notes/helium.md

 ### Business Intelligence

-From the version 8.0.0.0, we have provided some quantitative reports of the main processes contained in CITSmart through our new BI platform.
+From the version 8.0.0.0, we have provided some quantitative reports of the main processes contained in 4biz through our new BI platform.

 For further information, see [Business Intelligence][17]